 The beginning of the 2010s is marked by a deterioration of the overall economy and the book manufacturing industry.
 Schmedt adapts to the new requirements and develops new machines with a modern design.
 At the same time, many processes in the company are optimized.
 A new hall is added to the plant in Bienenbüttel.
 In Hamburg a new demo center is built next to the old building, for the demonstration of Schmedt's machines.
 For the first time a catalog is sent out as hardcover.

-At Drupa 2012, Schmedt introduces the new PräLeg for book block hooking and the PräKant for book cover edge wrapping to the industry.
-This Drupa will be a turning point for the printing and finishing industry.
+At Drupa 2012, Schmedt introduces the new PräLeg for book block hooking and the new PräKant for case-making (turning-in) to the industry.
+This Drupa will be a turning point for the printing and finishing industry, as digital printing and the ability to produce short runs and one-offs becomes ever more important.

 Hardcover Days, new webshop & Frankfurt Book Fair